nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Advanced users are welcome to update data directly by editing that data file located at the address above.

 <div markdown="span" class="alert alert-danger">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, ***RIZZ***ipe will discard all data and start with an empty data file at the next run.
+If your changes to the data file result in an invalid format, ***RIZZ***ipe will discard all data and start with an empty data file at the next run.
 </div>

 <div style="page-break-after: always;"></div>
 ### Importing data

-The keyboard input <kbd>F3</kbd> will open an import window from the main window (as shown in the image below).
+Pressing <kbd>F3</kbd> will open an import window from the main window (as shown in the image below).
 From there, select the JSON file to be imported using the selector.

 ![ImportDataWindow](images/ImportWindow.png)